GABVETRUG/MYSQL_TO_CSV/README.md

 - works with newest versions of MySQL

+Required libraries:

+- mysql.connector
+- time
+- progressbar (you have to search for progressbar2)
+- pathlib

 What do you need?

 - a config file, in order to avoid mispelling at the input stage (preferably in the same python script's directory)